-- Policy 1: The town prohibits any commercial or industrial operations on its ridgelines other than forestry and will not support any commercial or industrial activity that exceeds the capacity of its public infrastructure including emergency response assets. - Policy 2: The town recognizes there are certain challenges inherent in encouraging economic development activity which will also preserve the natural environment that has for so long characterized the area.
+Policy 1: The town prohibits any commercial or industrial operations on lands 2000 feet in elevation or higher in Forest Districts other than forestry and will not support any commercial or industrial activity that exceeds the capacity of its public infrastructure including emergency response assets.

+Policy 2: The town will encourage economic development activity that also will preserve the natural environment that has long characterized the area.
+Actions:

-- 1. Continue to encourage the startup and support of Small Businesses appropriate to the rural and isolated nature of the area. - 2.
-Foster and encourage development of cottage industries (home-based businesses) which are in keeping with and preserve the rural character of Windham and have no negative impact on its environment and infrastructure.
+- 1. Continue to encourage the startup and support of small businesses appropriate to the rural and isolated nature of the area. - 2.
+Foster and encourage the development of cottage industries (home-based businesses) which are in keeping with and preserve the rural character of Windham and have no negative impact on its environment and infrastructure. - 3.
+Identify and actively promote the opportunities for internet-based businesses and telecommuting services which can be made possible by the availability of high-speed internet.